Flags of the U.S. states and territories: Native American flags

 Many Native American nations have tribal sovereignty, with jurisdiction over their members and reserved land.
-Although reservations are on state land, the laws of the state(s) do not necessarily apply.
+Although reservations are on state land, the laws of the state(s) do not necessarily apply.Moreover, According to Public Law 83-280, certain states have the right to handle court case and crimes involving Native Americans living in reservations in that state.
+This law also stated that although these certain states could take care of court cases involving Native American reservations, they could not control their governments, take away their hunting and fishing rights, or tax the people living inside of these reservations.
 Below are the flags of some of the largest Indian tribes reservations by population and area: